 If you have good photographs you have taken of towboats on the Mississippi, or the Ohio, or any of the Western Rivers, and you would like them displayed here, send them to me via an e-mail attachment, and I will post them along with the proper credits.
 I may adjust color balance, brightness, contrast, etc., and/or crop them as I feel necessary, although I'll try to disturb your work as little as possible.
 Photos are typically displayed here at 640 x 480 resolution, but I prefer starting with higher resolution photos so that there is more leeway for cropping.
 My e-mail is on broadband, so any resolution that's not too painful for you to upload is OK.

-Dick's Towboat Gallery is a private, non profit entity.
+Dick's Towboat Gallery is a private, non profit entity, a one-man hobby operation.
 It is not affiliated with any company or companies in the towboating or any other industry or business.
-Vessel or company names and/or logos that appear in photographs are incidental, and do not imply any association.
+Vessel or company names and/or logos that appear in photographs, or in accompanying information, are incidental, and do not imply any association.